LingZ1993/Kickstarter-analysis/README.md

 # Kickstarting with Excel
 This analysis is performed through Excel
 ## Overview of Project
+This project provides detailed analysis on how different categories such as movies, plays, musics, etc, and their goals, and their results.
+Showing what is the relationship of these two sets of data by using line graphs.
 ### Purpose
 The purpose of this analysis is to analyze the relationship between the goals of different categories such as movies and plays and the outcomes.
 ## Analysis and Challenges